10 Charming Small Towns Near Paris (Local’s Pick for 2026)

 I use and recommend DiscoverCars.com.
 DiscoverCars compares 900 companies at over 53,000 locations to guarantee you the best price.
 Click here for our best tips for renting a car in France.

-Map of the Best Small Towns Near Paris to Visit
+Map of the Best Small Towns To Visit Near Paris

 Map of Best Small Towns near Paris made with Google My Maps (c)